 An ignition switch, one for each engine, located on the overhead switch panel (figure 1-13), marked IGNITION, 1-ENG-2, has marked positions TEST, OFF, and NORM.
 When the switch is in the NORM position with the starter engaged, the ignition unit is energized.
 Holding the switch in the spring-loaded TEST position energizes the ignition unit only.
-The TEST position is used without the starter to test the ignition circuit during ground operations only.
 When the switch is placed in TEST position, a clicking noise can be heard.
-When the switch is in the OFF position, the ignition unit is de-energized.
-The speed selector must be in the SHUT-OFF position before the starter and ignition systems can be energized.
+When the switch is in the OFF position, the ignition unit is deenergized.
+The throttle must be in the SHUT-OFF position before the starter and ignition systems can be energized.